Abdulmumin1/yaqeen.me/src/routes/blog/posts/Writing RESTful API  with flask.md

 ---
-title: How to Build Restful API with python
+title: How to Create RESTful API with Python
 description: post description
 date: '2023-7-14'
 categories: